HouseoLogy/daz-2024-genai-workshop-guide/1_bedrock_introduction/0_bedrock/README.md

----
-title: "What is Amazon Bedrock"
+# What is Amazon Bedrock?
-weight: 21
----

 ![Amazon Bedrock](/static/bedrock/bedrock_banner.png)
 Amazon Bedrock is a fully managed service that provides access to high-performing foundation models (FMs) through a unified API.
 It offers a broad set of capabilities to build generative AI applications with security, privacy, and responsible AI practices.